Cathy Ashton is in the Middle East, again

 The enhancement of diplomatic relations with Palestine in the line of sight

-This visit is also part of a diplomatic mechanism aimed if not at the formal recognition of the Palestinian State with a sign of additional support.
-Several countries of the European Union should thus soon raise the level of their diplomatic relations with the Palestinian Authority.
-An approach made at the national level but concomitantly by a dozen countries: Denmark, Sweden, Finland, France, Spain, Belgium, Germany, Austria and Malta...
-It is in particular a question of better situating the Palestinian Authority on the diplomatic protocol list.
+This visit is also part of a diplomatic mechanism aimed, if not at the formal recognition of the Palestinian state, at an additional mark of support.
+Several European Union countries should soon raise the level of their diplomatic relations with the Palestinian authority.
+An approach taken at the national level but concomitantly by around ten countries: Denmark, Sweden, Finland, France, Spain, Belgium, Germany, Austria and Malta… This involves in particular better situating the Palestinian Authority on the protocol list diplomatic.

 Also read on the same topic: